nkdxczh/FSproject/README.md

 The code supprot directory commands.

 The new file system save every file's data in a block linked list in order to support big file.
 The number of blocks would automatically increase if there's no more space for appending.
-Every block's size is set to 20 charaters.
+Every block's size is set to 5 charaters now for testing.
+You could change the BLOCK_SIZE variable to reset it.

 Make & Run: